My cousin’s message sends a jolt of sorrow through my heart. Tears shoot into my eyes.

 Eventually, at ninety, she gave up biking the autumn she broke her arm.
 She didn’t break it biking though.
 No. She slipped while walking.
-Some of us could not help but grin at the irony.
+We couldn’t help but grin at the irony.
 It was winter when the cast came off, then followed a cold and rainy spring.
-When I came to visit, she apologized for not having the bike ready.
+When I came to visit again, she apologized for not having the bike ready.

 With a shy smile, she looked at me and declared, “I think I’ll quit biking.”

-“Mom, no one at ninety needs to apologize for not biking anymore,” I replied, but I could see she was sad to give up her independence.
+“Mom, no one at ninety needs to apologize for not biking anymore,” I replied, but I could see she was sad to have given up her independence.

-At this visit, it took much longer to get the bike ready.
+This time it took much longer to get the bike ready.
 The good old thing was a bit rusty after such a long rest.
 Finally, it worked.
-I jumped on, and standing in the pedals rode off into the street, as always… when I felt her look, and glanced behind me.
+I jumped on and, standing in the pedals, rode off into the street.
+I felt her look and glanced behind me.
 Seeing Mom’s sad eyes of longing, I felt an instant guilt riding her bike.
-Still, she encouraged me, and I made my tours.
-With one difference; unlike her, I would not ride the bike in pouring rain.
+Still, she encouraged me to go on and make my tour.
+As always.
+With one difference.
+Unlike her, I would not ride the bike in pouring rain.

 It was time to reply to my cousin’s message.